orbcode/orbuculum/README.md

 ![Screenshot](https://raw.githubusercontent.com/orbcode/orbuculum/main/Docs/title.png)

-* Latest Changes:
+This is the development branch for V2.0.0 which includes parallel trace support as well as all the SWO goodness that Orbuculum has always offered.
+It is pretty close to being labelled as 2.0.0 with only a few minor issues outstanding.

-This is the development branch for V2.00 which includes parallel trace support as well as all the SWO goodness that Orbuculum has always offered.
 ORBTrace (the FPGA trace interface) has now been moved into its own separate repository as it's grown considerably and really needs its own identity.
 History for orbtrace until the split point is maintained here for provenance purposes, but new work is now done over in the new location.

-The CHANGES file now tells you what's been done when.
+The CHANGES file now tells you what's been done recently.

 Orbuculum now has an active Discord channel at https://discord.gg/P7FYThy .
 Thats the place to go if you need interactive help.